Gabriella439/nixos-in-production/manuscript/Terraform.md

 }
 ```

-The next three resources generate an SSH key pair that we'll use to manage the machine:
+The next four resources generate an SSH key pair that we'll use to manage the machine:

 ```hcl
 # Generate an SSH key pair as strings stored in Terraform state